aleroses/English/Pacho Ochoa/1 Principiante/Lección 10 - Uso de How Many para preguntar cantidades contables.md

 How many: ¿Cuántos? ¿Cuántas?

-1. ¿Cuántas sillas hay?
+- ¿Cuántas sillas hay?
-	- How many chairs are there?
+	- How many chairs **are there**?

-2. ¿Cuántas sillas azules hay en la cocina?
+- ¿Cuántas sillas azules hay en la cocina?
-	- How many blue chairs are there in the kitchen?
+	- How many blue chairs **are there** in the kitchen?

-📌 How many se usa solo en plurales.
+📌 How many se usa solo en plurales: `are there`.

 ### 🔥 Practice: